22940dev/hugo-frameview/content/projects.md

 # [Learn Anything](https://learn-anything.xyz/)

-[Learn Anything](https://learn-anything.xyz/) is an Open Source Search Engine that searches user curated Mind Maps of links and resources to learn anything in the most efficient way.
+[Learn Anything](https://learn-anything.xyz/) is an Open Source Website that searches user curated Mind Maps of links and resources to learn anything in the most efficient way.

 I genuinely believe it can change the world for the better.
 Imagine a world where everyone knows what Internet is, what privacy is, what programming and computer science is and how to make computers do awesome things for you.
 A world where everyone knows a programming language and can automate routine and boring things so to not ever do them again.